rajatmodi62/diffvis/README.md

 - just unzip them to root .
 - run rm_test.sh

-i have already exposed the model, modify it for videos .
+@shahbaz .i have already exposed the model, modify it for videos .